 More help finding courses and training

-- To find out more about the qualifications needed in this sector go to Creative Choices: for careers in craft, design, heritage, jewellery, literature, music, acting, theatre, dance and visual arts.
+- To find out more about the qualifications needed in this sector go to Discover Creative Careers for careers in craft, design, heritage, jewellery, literature, music, acting, theatre, dance and visual arts.

 - To find out what qualifications you need to study Art and Design in higher education.

-- To find out whether there is an apprenticeship training course related to art that might suit you.
+- To find out whether there is an apprenticeship related to art that might suit you.

 - To search for an apprenticeship vacancies available now related to art, across England (you need a vacancy to be able to apply)